Drainage Installation in Minneapolis

 4. How long does a typical drainage project take?

-Many residential projects are completed within a few days.
-Timing depends on yard size, system complexity, and weather conditions.
+Most residential projects are completed within a few days.
+The timeline depends on the size and complexity of the system.

 5. What maintenance is required after installation?